swgpu/SWGPU/README.md

 3. Task done one by one

 [CORE TASKS]
-1. Add shadow volume
-2. Add toon shading
+1. Add sun flares (as external demo, for wipeout-like project)
 3. Add spot-light

 [DEADLINES]